COFF: History

 The original Unix object file format a.out is unable to adequately support shared libraries, foreign format identification, or explicit address linkage.
 As development of Unix-like systems continued both inside and outside AT&T, different solutions to these and other issues emerged.

 COFF was introduced in 1983, in AT&T's UNIX System V for non-VAX 32-bit platforms such as the 3B20.
 Improvements over the existing AT&T a.out format included arbitrary sections, explicit processor declarations, and explicit address linkage.

-However, the COFF design was both too limited and incompletely specified: there was a limit on the maximum number of sections, a limit on the length of section names, included source files, and the symbolic debugging information was incapable of supporting real world languages such as C, much less newer languages like C++, or new processors.
-All real world implementations of COFF were necessarily violations of the standard as a result.
+However, the COFF design was both too limited and incompletely specified.
+There were limits on the number of sections, the length of section names, and the number of included source files.
+Additionally, the symbolic debugging information was incapable of supporting real world programming languages such as the C, much less newer languages such as C++ and new instruction set architectures.
+All real world implementations of COFF were necessarily violations of the standard, as a result.
 This led to numerous COFF extensions.
-IBM used the XCOFF format in AIX; DEC, SGI and others used ECOFF; and numerous SysV ports and tool chains targeting embedded development each created their own, incompatible, variations.
+IBM used the XCOFF format in the AIX operating system; DEC, SGI and others used ECOFF; and numerous SysV ports and tool chains targeting embedded development each created their own, incompatible, variations.

-With the release of SVR4, AT&T replaced COFF with ELF.
+With the release of SVR4, AT&T replaced COFF with the Executable and Linkable Format (ELF).

 While extended versions of COFF continue to be used for some Unix and Unix-like platforms, primarily in embedded systems, perhaps the most widespread use of the COFF format today is in Microsoft's Portable Executable (PE) format.
 Developed for Windows NT, the PE format (sometimes written as PE/COFF) uses a COFF header for object files, and as a component of the PE header for executable files.